Michel Murr: Personal life

 He was married to Sylvie Abu Jaoude, and had three children: Elias, Mirna and Lena.
-His son, Elias, married Karine Lahoud, the daughter of then-army commander Emile Lahoud in 1992, but they later divorced.
-Michel Murr is the grandfather of Lebanese politician Nayla Tueni and ex-father-in-law of Gebran Tueni.
+His son, Elias, married Karine Lahoud, the daughter of then-army commander and future president Emile Lahoud in 1992, but they later divorced.
+Michel Murr is the grandfather of Lebanese politician Nayla Tueni and ex-father-in-law of Gebran Tueni, who was married to his daughter Mirna.

 Death

 On 31 January 2021, the National News Agency (NNA) announced that Murr had died due to complications from COVID-19 during the COVID-19 pandemic.
 Afterwards, his memorial service was held at the Saint Elias Greek Orthodox Church in Rabieh, and he was later buried in his hometown, Bteghrine.